hector-medina/gstock-test/README.md

 ### Insert an Order.

-An order consist of a purchase, you can populate this order with order items once you have been created the order.
+An order is a purchase, you can populate this order with order items once you have created the order.

-In order to create de order, send a post request as follow:
+In order to create an order, send a post request as follow:
 ```sh
 Headers
 - Application : application/json